noochxxo/OpenGL-Starter/README.md

 A cross-platform OpenGL starter project with platform-specific CMake configurations.
 All platforms will share a common set of dependencies (GLFW, GLAD, GLM) stored in the `dependencies/` folder.

+This is aimed for beginners who want a quick start and not have to deal with too much setup.

 ## Platform Support

 ### ✅ Linux (Ubuntu)